 Scottish Equitable was founded in Edinburgh, our headquarters are still in Edinburgh today with additional offices in London and Lytham St Annes, Witham, Manchester and Peterborough.

 Mr Christie became the first pensioner to receive a Scottish Equitable pension.
-Today we have around three million customers in the UK.
+Today we have over 3.8 million customers in the UK.

 Fanny Murray was the first woman employed by Scottish Equitable, holding the position of lady typist.